 If you would like to go to a show without a meal, click here to purchase tickets to a concert-like performance.

 There are other places around the city that include Fado one night a week.
-I suggest asking at your accomodation for the best recommendation if neither of the above suit.
+I suggest asking at your accommodation for the best recommendation if neither of the above suit you.

 And that’s it, the best things to do in Porto!
-Here’s just a few more things you might find useful for your visit.
+Here are just a few more things you might find useful for your visit.

 The Porto Card – This card comes in 1,2,3 or 4-day versions, with or without public transport.
 It will give you entry to some of the big attractions and a tasting at a wine cellar.
 It also includes over 170 discounts all over the city.
 Click here to get your card now.

 Porto Airport transfers – The easiest way to get to the centre of Porto is by Metro.
 You can buy tickets at the airport, and the price is determined by where you are going.
-(If you are planning to catch the Metro, perhaps consider the purchasing a Porto Card above and picking it up at the airport on arrival so that the fare is covered by the card.)
+(If you are planning to catch the Metro, perhaps consider purchasing a Porto Card above and picking it up at the airport on arrival so that the fare is covered by the card.)
 If you prefer a worry-free private transfer, click here to book in advance.

 Accommodation – I stayed in, and recommend, Nice Way Hostel Porto.
-The location could not be any better, and I stayed in a huge private room with ensuite.
+The location could not be any better, and I stayed in a huge private room with an ensuite.
 Breakfast was also included.
 Click here to see the latest prices and availability.

 Other posts you may also like